amifaraj/amifaraj.github.io/Activities/index.md

 ## 2022

 - **Dec 13th, 2022**- A research paper on the use of gender in the information access research got accepted at [CHIIR 2023](https://sigir.org/chiir2023/).
-This is a collaboration with Christine Pinney, Alex Hanna, and Dr. Michael Ekstrand.
+This is a collaboration with Christine Pinney, Dr. Alex Hanna, and Dr. Michael Ekstrand.

 - **Dec 13th, 2022**- Passed PhD proposal defense.